 On April 10, 2019, Sagicor Financial Corporation Limited (Sagicor) entered into an Investment Advisory and Management Agreement with Alignvest Management Corporation (Alignvest) for the provision of investment advisory services and/or discretionary investment management services in respect of Sagicor's and its subsidiaries' assets.
 Under this agreement, Alignvest was appointed to provide specified advisory services and has a right of first offer to provide other investment advisory services or investment management services to Sagicor and its subsidiaries where Sagicor wishes to externalise these services, provided that Alignvest or its affiliates have clearly defined and relevant core competencies.
 Any such services would be provided by Alignvest or its affiliates on arm's length commercial terms.
 As consideration for services rendered and performed under the agreement, Alignvest or its applicable affiliates will receive a fee equal to \$2.5 million, reduced annually for any fees paid to Alignvest or its affiliates with respect to investment management services or other services provided.
-The Agreement commenced on December 5, 2019, when Sagicor completed its proposed transaction between Alignvest Acquisition II Corporation and will continue for an initial term of three years unless terminated for cause.
-On December 5, 2019, Alignvest gave notice that it had assigned certain rights and obligations under the agreement to High Vest Partners Inc, a joint venture between Alignvest and KGT Investments, LLC.
+The Agreement commenced on December 5, 2019, when Sagicor completed its proposed transaction between Alignvest Acquisition II Corporation, with an initial term of three years unless terminated for cause.
+In December 2022, the Agreement was terminated.